-Those are all common ingredients in popular gums that you find in grocery stores, and there’s no way of knowing for sure from the label if those gums are vegan or not.
+Most popular gums that you find in grocery stores contain ingredients that you can’t tell for sure from the label if they are vegan-friendly or not.

 Personally, I prefer to buy gum that I’m positive is vegan.

 I’ve spent quite a bit of time testing out different vegan gums, and while some of them are expensive and don’t last long, there are some good vegan gums.
 I’ll share my experiences with you here.

 There’s a handful of common ingredients in the gum you usually buy that may or may not be vegan.

 For most popular brands, there are a few accidentally vegan flavors, but you need to be careful, because most aren’t.
 In most cases, there’s a chance that a flavor is vegan, but it’s hard to be 100% sure.

 If you’d rather stick with a popular brand, here’s a brief summary of if they might be vegan friendly or not.

 |Dentyne||All flavors contain glycerin, and when I contacted them, they could not confirm if they were plant based.

 “Unfortunately, this ingredient information is not currently available.
 As you can imagine our products change frequently and maintaining a list of products that contain enzymes would be virtually impossible.”